Meaning of Blue in the Bible

 Moses, Aaron, two of Aaron's sons, and the seventy elders of Israel went up Mount Sinai to worship God before he gave the Israelites the Ten Commandments in stone (Exodus 24).
 They not only saw God but also noticed that under his feet was some sort of pavement made of Sapphires.

-And they saw the God of Israel.
-And there was under His feet as it were a paved work of a sapphire stone, and as it were the heavens in clearness (Exodus 24:10, HBFV).
+And they (Moses, Aaron and the elders) saw the God of Israel: and there was under his feet as it were a paved work of a sapphire stone, and as it were the body of heaven in his clearness (Exodus 24:10, KJV).